This itinerary explores one of Canada's

 As per itinerary – B: Breakfast, L: Lunch, D: Dinner, N: No meals.

-International and internal flights are not included with this itinerary.
-For flight options and prices, please call one of our Canada specialists.
+International flights are not included with this itinerary.
+For flight options and prices, please speak to your Cox & Kings tour consultant.

 The Artisan Inn offers shorefront accommodations provided in several homes situated within minutes walking distance of each other and the attractions of the town.
 Meals are available at the Twine Loft, which is located just a short walk away from all Artisan Inn...